Multiplayer bandits without observing collision information: Proof of Theorem .

+Part (c) considers the case that we do not know $\mu$ and we do not observe the collision information, but the players have the option to leave the game.
+The trouble is that it is not clear how to choose the lengths of MusicalChairs2 subroutines.
+To solve this issue, we choose really large lengths for MusicalChairs2 subroutines, and if a player has not occupied an arm at the end of a subroutine, she will leave the game.
+This can happen only if any remaining unoccupied arm has a really small mean, so we have not lost much by not pulling that arm anyway.
+We explain the details next.

-\begin{proof}[Proof of Theorem~\ref{thm:secondmain}(c)] The algorithm would be similar, except that if a player has not occupied an arm when she wants to start an estimation period, she would simply leave the game and never pull any arm again.
-To be more precise, add the following line before line~\ref{estimationLine}: `\textbf{if} $j=0$ \textbf{then} leave the game.'
-This could happen if there are fewer than $m$ many $\mu$-good arms, and so players may fail to find and occupy an arm.
-Suppose $m'$ of the best $m$ arms are $\mu$-bad.
-Once $m'$ players have left the game, we will have $m-m'$ players and $m-m'$ many $\mu$-good arms, so the algorithm will work as in part (a), and the same analysis works.
-We would only lose a reward of at most $m' \mu T$, due to players who have left the game. \end{proof}
+We make the following changes to the algorithm for part (a): we choose $\nu = K \log(T)/\sqrt{T}$ and define $\alpha,g$ using~\eqref{eqag} (so Lemma~\ref{lem:bad_event} still applies: all MusicalChairs2 subroutines are $\nu$-successful with high probability), and we add the following line before Line~\ref{estimationLine}: ``\textbf{if} $j=0$ \textbf{then} leave the game.''
+Namely, if a player has not occupied an arm when she wants to start an estimation period, she would simply leave the game and never pull any arm again.
+Observe that this could happen only if there are fewer than $m$ many $\nu$-good arms, so players may fail to find and occupy an arm.
+Suppose $m'$ of the best $m$ arms are $\nu$-bad.
+Once $m'$ players have left the game, we will have $m-m'$ players and $m-m'$ many $\nu$-good arms, so the algorithm will work as in part (a) from that point onward and the same analysis works.
+We would only lose a reward of at most $m' \nu T$ due to the players who have left the game.
+The total expected regret can be thus bounded via~\eqref{finalregretbound} by